dsmola/gpt-cover-letter/README.md

-# gpt-cover-letter
-How to create a great cover letter using ChatGPT
+# How to create a great cover letter using ChatGPT

 A simple guide with examples ready to use.